darkzone-964/clicker/README.md

 ## ⚠️ Disclaimer

-> 🔒 **Educational & Authorized Use Only**
+### 🔒 Educational & Authorized Use Only
-> Clicker is designed for security researchers, penetration testers, and bug bounty hunters.
+- Clicker is designed for **security researchers, penetration testers, and bug bounty hunters**.
-> **Always obtain explicit written permission** before scanning any target you do not own.
+- **Always obtain explicit written permission** before scanning any target you do not own.
-> Unauthorized scanning may violate laws (e.g., CFAA, GDPR, Computer Misuse Act).
+- Unauthorized scanning may violate laws (e.g., CFAA, GDPR, Computer Misuse Act).
-> The authors assume no liability for misuse of this tool.
+- The authors assume **no liability** for misuse of this tool.

+### 🌐 Proxy Usage Notice
+- Using proxies does **not guarantee anonymity**; advanced targets may still detect scanning patterns.
+- Free public proxies may log your traffic — use trusted providers for sensitive engagements.
+- Respect rate limits of APIs and target infrastructure to avoid service disruption.

 ---

 ## 🤝 Contributing
 Contributions are welcome!
 To contribute:

 1. Fork the repository